Aadi Himani Chamunda: History

 The temple stands close to the ruins of the palace of Raja Chandar Bhan Chand Katoch (d.
 1660), and is of least the same age, if not far older.
 Until 1992 the temple was also derelict but has been restored, in very large measure as a result of the dedication and hard work of one man, Mr. P. D. Saini, a retired Class 1 officer, who worked on its restoration for 20 years after his retirement, with the assistance of a group of devotees.
 He continues (as of 2013) to devote himself to the improvement of the temple even after its administration was taken on by the government.

 The temple environs are of outstanding natural beauty and for that reason a destination for trekkers.
 Aadi Himani Chamunda Temple (3185 meters) is located on a hilltop North East to the existing Shri Chamunda Devi Mandir in Kangra District of Himachal Pradesh.
-One can reach there after hiking about 13 Kilometers from Dharamshala Palampur state Highway (Jadrangal Village) and 8.5 Kilometers from the last motor able road at Kardiana.
+One can reach there after hiking about 13 Kilometers from Dharamshala Palampur state Highway (Jadrangal Village) and approximate lay 13 Kilometers from the last motor able road at Kand Kardiana village.

 The trek to Aadi Himani Chamunda Devi requires about 6–7 hours and moderate expertise is required.
 Devotees visit the sacred shrine throughout the year except winters.
 As per locals goddess Shri Chamunda Devi killed two demons Chand and Mund from the top of the mountain by throwing huge boulders on them, one can still find one of the boulder above the Shiva Temple located near existing Shri Chamunda Devi Temple on Dharamshala Palampur state highway.

 The recent temple build in past decade was destroyed by the fierce fire in 2014 and now it has been under reconstruction again by the help of devotees and Temple Trust.
-The water is available till the half way and after that pilgrims need to carry their own.
-One can also find tea shops cum resting location multiple times till the hilltop temple.
+There is no water available en route to mandir.